* This is the Professional Version. *

 Although determining why gait is abnormal is important, interventions to alter gait are not always indicated.
 A slowed, aesthetically abnormal gait may enable the elderly person to walk safely and without assistance.
-However, some treatment interventions can lead to improvement; they include exercise, balance training, and assistive devices ( Treatment of Gait Disorders).
+However, some treatment interventions can lead to improvement; they include exercise, balance training, and assistive devices (see Table: Treatment of Gait Disorders).

 Treatment of Gait Disorders

 Frail elderly people with mobility problems achieve modest improvements with exercise programs.
 In elderly people with arthritis, walking or resistance training reduces knee pain, and gait may improve.

 Resistance exercises can improve strength and gait velocity, especially in frail patients with slowed gait.
 Two or three training sessions a week are usually needed; resistance exercises consist of 3 sets of 8 to 14 repetitions during each session.
 The load is increased every week or two until a plateau of strength is reached.
 Using good form during each exercise is important to reduce soreness or injury